kent-map/kent/theatre/canterbury-theatre.md

 John ‘Bileous' Bale who was famed for his vitriolic language attacking the Catholic church wrote 'King John'.

 [John Lyly](/16c/16c-lyly-biography/) (c.1553-1606), whose father owned the 'Splayed Eagle' near Canterbury Cathedral, may have been born in the city.
-He went on to run the first theatre in Blackfriars, London and although known for his prose, Lyly pioneered writing specifically for children’s companies.
+He ran the first theatre in Blackfriars, London and although known for his prose, Lyly pioneered writing specifically for children’s companies.

 Actor and playwright, Stephen Gosson (1554-1624), was christened in St.George’s parish, Canterbury.
 None of his plays survive.
 He later became vehemently opposed to the theatre writing ‘The School Of Abuse’ pamphlet, which argued that theatre ‘fostered social evils, such as prostitution’.